Get involved and help develop the next wave of Canadian athletes.

 Whether you’re a Canadian snowboard legend, an instructor, or a volunteer, we want to help you on your pathway to becoming an amazing snowboard coach.

-Instructors work with Stage 1-2 athletes, who are learning fundamental movements and how to control a snowboard.
+CASI certifications are also a great starting point for snowboard coaches.
+Instructors may work with Stage 1-2 athletes, who are learning fundamental movements and how to control a snowboard, and who may eventually progress on to competetitive programs.

-In order to become a qualified instructor, you complete the CASI Level 1 Course through the Canadian Association of Snowboard Instructors.
+In order to become a qualified snowboard instructor, the CASI Level 1 Course offered by the Canadian Association of Snowboard Instructors (CASI) is the first step.
+CASI offers four levels of instructor certification, as well as two freestyle / park instructor certification courses.

-Snowboard Clubs, Provincial / Territorial Teams and our National Team rely on the expertise of Coaches to help snowboarders learn new skills, compete at the highest level, and reach their athletic potential.
+The Canada Snowboard Coaching Program trains and certifies snowboard coaches.
+Snowboard coaches mainly work in the competitive realm.
+Snowboard Clubs, Provincial & Territorial Teams and our National Team rely on snowboard coaches to help snowboarders learn new skills, enter competitive programs, compete at the highest level, and reach their athletic potential.

 Coaches work with Stage 3-7 athletes on snowboard-specific skills, training for success in competitive snowboard disciplines, and developing the experience and confidence needed to win at progressively higher levels.